by Susan Flantzer © Unofficial Royalty 2018

 After the death of Boris Godunov in 1605, Michael’s parents could resume a more normal life in Rostov where Filaret was raised to the position of Metropolitan (Archbishop) of Rostov.
 The couple still had to live apart because they were still under their monastic vows but they were able to spend time with their son and daughter.
 During the next eight years, a series of four tsars rules Russia.
 Together with the reign of Boris Godunov, this time period is known in Russian history as the Time of Troubles.

 In 1616, Michael selected a bride, Maria Ivanovna Khlopova.
-Michael was naive and inexperienced in court politics and had chosen a bride who had no allies at court.
+Michael was naive and inexperienced in court politics and had chosen a bride with no allies at court.
 When Maria Ivanovna and her family arrived at court for the betrothal, the court intrigue began.
 The Saltykovs, relatives of Michael’s mother, arranged to have a strong emetic placed in Maria Ivanovna’s food, resulting in violent spasms.
 Then the Saltykovs bribed several doctors to tell Michael that Maria Ivanovna suffered from an incurable disease and her family was deceiving him about her health.
 Michael was then persuaded to send the Khlopova family to Siberia as punishment.
-Several years later, Michael learned the truth and then banished the Saltykovs from the court and took away some of their estates.
+Several years later, Michael learned the truth and banished the Saltykovs from the court and took away some of their estates.

 In 1625, Michael ordered a bride-show, a custom of Byzantine emperors and Russian tsars to choose a wife from among the most beautiful maidens of the country.
 Sixty young Russian women were assembled and Eudoxia Lukyanovna Streshneva was Michael’s choice.
 On February 5, 1626, Michael and Eudoxia were married at the Annunciation Cathedral in the Moscow Kremlin.